10 Best Healthy Breakfast Foods to Eat

 Another fast breakfast for busy mornings is to make a Greek yogurt parfait.
 Greek yogurt contains more protein than regular yogurt, making it more filling.
 Choose plain over flavored yogurts and add your own fruit to limit added sugar.
 Finish it with some chopped nuts for some healthy fat and a sprinkle of your favorite granola for added flavor.
 You can change it up throughout the year by choosing whatever fruit is in season.

-10. Whole-Grain Waffles or Pancakes with Fruit and Nuts
+10. Whole-Grain Waffles (or Pancakes) with Fruit and Greek Yogurt

 Weekends can be a great time to whip up a batch of waffles or pancakes that can be eaten throughout the week.
 Whole-grain options, whether made from whole wheat flour or oats, are the best choice to keep blood sugar stable and keep you satisfied longer.
 Instead of reaching for traditional sugary toppings like syrup and whipped cream, go for something more nutritious like Greek yogurt, chopped nuts and fresh berries.

 These are just a handful of the many ways you can build a healthy breakfast.
-The key is to think outside the traditional cereal, bagels, or pastries, and choose options that are well-balanced and can add nutrients to your day.
+The key is to think outside the traditional cereal, bagels or pastries, and choose options that are well-balanced and add nutrients to your day.